Kotlin/dokka/docs/topics/runners/dokka-gradle.md

 </tab>
 </tabs>

-Apply the Dokka Gradle Plugin in your root `build.gradle.kts` file and configure it using the top-level `dokka {}` DSL:
+Apply the Dokka Gradle plugin in your root `build.gradle.kts` file and configure it using the top-level `dokka {}` DSL:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">